Hemaa2005/Preggo_Care/README.md

 ## Overview

 Preggo Care is a comprehensive pregnancy companion app designed to support expectant mothers throughout their journey.
-Our app integrates diet charts, exercise videos, a supportive community, calming music, an appointment calendar, and online doctor consultations to ensure a smooth and stress-free pregnancy experience.

 Our development is deeply rooted in **UX research methodologies**, ensuring an intuitive and user-friendly experience for all mothers-to-be.

 ## UX Research Methodologies